Chandrasurya22/CMOS-Circuit-Design/README.md

 We can infer that VOL < VIL.

-example:
+Example:
-as this inverter will be connected to another inverter, which is expecting the VIL to turn HIGH, so we need to take care that the expected VIL for the next inverter is within the range.
+As this inverter will be connected to another inverter, which is expecting the VIL to turn HIGH, so we need to take care that the expected VIL for the next inverter is within the range.

 * For this inverter, when your input lies in this range 0 to VIL , your output is expected to be VOH and above ( detected as LOGIC 1 ) .

 Similarly, VOH > VIH : VOH should be at a point greater than VIH, so as this inverter can feed input to another logic which is expecting the logic HIGH / detect the logic HIGH.

   Slope = -1. (ex: moving from  Vin: 100 to 200, and Vout :900 to 800 , slope  = -100/100 = -1)

 <img width="672" height="383" alt="image" src="https://github.com/user-attachments/assets/e95e8556-e378-4217-a158-152d6eed5e91" />